What is an epiretinal membrane?

 Before

 Before your procedure, your consultant will fully assess your eye health.
-Some people will have cataract surgery at the same time (because it’s common for cataracts to develop after vitrectomy), in which case you’ll also have what’s called a biometry test to make sure your replacement lens is the right one for you.
+Some people will have cataract surgery at the same time (because it’s common for cataracts to develop after vitrectomy), in which case you’ll also have what’s called a biometry test to make sure your high-quality replacement lens is the right one for you.
 Your consultant will go through all the details of your procedure and can answer any questions you might have.

 During

-Vitrectomy surgery is a relatively straightforward procedure that normally takes between 30-40 minutes.
+Vitrectomy surgery for an epiretinal membrane is a relatively straightforward procedure that normally takes between 30-40 minutes.
 Most vitrectomy operations are performed under a local anaesthetic, either by eye drops or anaesthetic around the eye.
 So don’t worry, there won’t be any needles.
 You might just see a bright light and some movement, but you won’t be able to feel a thing.
 We know this can be a bit unnerving, but our theatre teams will be there to make sure you’re feeling completely comfortable the whole way through.
 Your consultant will talk you through everything they’re doing.

 After

 As the procedure is carried out with local anaesthetic, you’ll be able to go home the same day.
-You’ll need to use eye drops for about 3-4 weeks and come back and see us for a follow-up appointment 7-10 days after surgery, and another one about a month later.
+You’ll need to use eye drops for about 3-4 weeks and come back and see us for a follow-up appointment 7-10 days after epiretinal membrane surgery, and another one about a month later.

 You won’t be able to drive home afterwards so make sure you have someone to take you home.
 We also recommend having someone who you can call for about 24 hours after your procedure, in case you need a bit of help once you get home.